-Celebrate the end of winter than with a trip to see the myriad of spring flowers that bloom around the world during this cheery season.
-Three cities in bloom during this cheerful season are highlighted in Air France’s Destination of the Month feature, and I’m delighted to share more about each of them here.
+Celebrate the end of winter with a trip to see the myriad of spring flowers that bloom around the world during this cheery season.
+Three cities in bloom are fun to visit during this cheerful season and I’m delighted to share more about each of them here.

-The food-obsessed city of Osaka is the gateway to Kyoto, Nara, Hiroshima, Kobe and other famous points of interest in Japan.
-Cherry blossoms bloom abundantly in Osaka too, especially at the Osaka Castle which is one of the country’s most famous castles and played a significant role in the unification of Japan during the sixteenth century.
-While admiring gorgeous spring blooms, you’ll be able to
+The food-obsessed city of Osaka is the gateway to Kyoto, Nara, Hiroshima, Kobe, and other famous points of interest in Japan.
+Cherry blossoms bloom abundantly in Osaka, too, especially at the Osaka Castle.
+It’s one of the country’s most famous castles and played a significant role in the unification of Japan during the sixteenth century.
+While admiring gorgeous spring blooms, you’ll be able to enjoy the following.

-- There is still time to catch hanami season, the practice of enjoying spring in Japan, which of course involves appreciating the many cherry blossoms.
+- Catch hanami season, the practice of enjoying spring in Japan, which of course involves appreciating the many cherry blossoms.
 Blooms are predicted to last through March and to the end of April if your plans include traveling north from Osaka which is easy to do via shinkansen (bullet train).

 - Have kids with you?
 Did you know that there is a Universal Studios Japan in Osaka complete with Harry Potter World?